dotkom/monoweb/docs/infrastructure/monoweb.md

 The application is deployed using Vercel.
 The deployment is triggered by a push to the `main` branch of the repository.
 The infrastructure is provisioned through [modules/vercel-application](/infra/modules/vercel-application/README.md).

+The source for this deployment is inside the core infrastructure project.
+[Source](/infra/core/vercel.tf)

 This serverless application also hosts the backend, available under `/api/trpc/`.

 DNS is managed with Route53.